kadena-community/kadena.js/packages/apps/graph/README.md

 - Calls to Chainweb Node: 7
 - Prisma calls without relations: 5
 - Prisma calls with relations: 10
-- \*In cases of lists, a mulitplier is applied for the requested item count.
+- \*In cases of lists, a multiplier is applied for the requested item count.